chrisdobler/sublime-javascript-terminal/README.md

-# Sublime Ruby iTerm2
+# Sublime Javascript iTerm2

+Based on the wonderful build system created by @dwkns entitled - sublime-terminal, this one is the same thing except for JavaScript.

-> A build system for Sublime Text 3 which runs your .rb files in iTerm2.
+> A build system for Sublime Text 3 which runs your .js files in iTerm2.
 OS X only.

 ### Important
 You must use v2.9 or later of [iTerm2](http://iterm2.com/downloads).

 ### What does it do?
-Opens a terminal window and passes your current .rb file to the default Ruby.
+Opens a terminal window and passes your current .js file to the default Javascript.

-With Ruby this is useful when you have a script which requires user input (such as gets.chomp) something the Sublime console doesn't allow.
+With Javascript this is useful when you have a script which requires user input (such as gets.chomp) something the Sublime console doesn't allow.

 ---